Could 2019 be the year of the IFISA?

 Unlike cash ISAs (and some investments within stocks & shares ISAs), there is no protection afforded to P2P loans held within an IFISA by the Financial Services Compensation Scheme (FSCS).
 So, in the event that borrowers default on their loans, and/or the P2P platform goes bust, you will be at risk of capital loss.

 However, platforms usually have robust measures in place to counter this.
 Aside from strict credit modelling and loan underwriting, many platforms will have a segregated fund to cover arrears and defaults.
-Lending Works, for example, also has an additional layer of protection by virtue of a unique insurance that reimburses lenders for defaults incurred for typical reasons such as illness and unemployment.
+Lending Works, for example, also has an additional layer of protection by virtue of a contingency fund that reimburses lenders for late payments and defaults.

 Platforms also require full FCA authorisation to offer an IFISA, and many will have a contingency process in place to ensure that their loan book is wound down to maturity in the event of bankruptcy.